tony/awesome-config/README.md

 ### Autorun
   Create a file called `autorun.lua` in `~/.config/awesome`.

+  First is the binary of the app, the second is the arguments.
+So to load `xscreensaver -no-splash` we do:
+  `run_once("xscreensaver", "-no-splash")`.

 ```lua
 run_once("xscreensaver", "-no-splash")         -- starts screensaver daemon
 run_once("xsetroot", "-cursor_name left_ptr")  -- sets the cursor icon